Winter storm to bring snow, winds, ice and life-threatening chill to US, forecasters warn

 In California, a warning of high avalanche danger was issued for parts of the Sierra Nevada, including the Lake Tahoe area, where an avalanche at a ski resort killed one man on Wednesday.
 The same was true in Idaho, where a man was presumed dead in an avalanche Thursday.

-“EVERY state in the US has an active NWS watch, warning, or advisory,” the National Weather Service announced Friday as it posted a color-coded map that showed portions of states under threat from storms, winds, floods, blizzards and avalanches.
+“EVERY state in the US has an active NWS watch, warning, or advisory,” the NWS announced Friday as it posted a color-coded map that showed portions of states under threat from storms, winds, floods, blizzards and avalanches.

-Chicago was expecting several inches of snow through the weekend, with wind gusts to 50 miles per hour (80 kilometres per hour) and wind chills as low as minus 15 degrees F (minus 26 C) that could cause frostbite to exposed skin in just 15 minutes, the weather service warned.
+Chicago was expecting several inches of snow through the weekend, with wind gusts to 50 mph (80 kph) and wind chills as low as minus 15 degrees F (minus 26 C) that could cause frostbite to exposed skin in just 15 minutes, the weather service warned.

 Authorities said a suburban Chicago man had died of exposure, apparently becoming the first cold-related death of the season.
 The man, whose identity wasn’t released, was found Thursday in the suburb of Schiller Park, the Cook County medical examiner’s office said.